 As human beings, it is natural to feel the burnout, demotivation and stress.

-When you are the owner of a company you can’t afford to snooze because no one likes to loose.
+When you are the owner of a company you can’t afford to snooze because no one likes to lose.

 It becomes obvious that you are working in your business rather than on your business.

-To answer the question ‘Why did I ask my colleague to shred the bills?’; following a series of financial hardships including her motor vehicle being stolen and costing just over £1000 to recover from the police garage, this along with other unforseen bills can derail most start ups into the path of failure.
+To answer the question ‘Why did I ask my colleague to shred the bills?’; following a series of financial hardships including her motor vehicle being stolen and costing just over £1000 to recover from the police garage, this along with other unforeseen bills can derail most startups into the path of failure.

 So what can you do instead to prevent your precious creation from becoming a failure?

-- Set a number for a sales target and monitise it: If your business is for example a website company in Manchester you have to meet a sales target each month and always try to secure additional prospects who are willing to pay the deposit, usually 25-50% of the full quote and those who are also willing to wait a bit longer for the work to be completed for a discounted rate.
+- Set a number for a sales target and monetise it: If your business is, for example, a website company in Manchester you have to meet a sales target each month and always try to secure additional prospects who are willing to pay the deposit, usually 25-50% of the full quote and those who are also willing to wait a bit longer for the work to be completed for a discounted rate.

 - Revisit your existing customers: Many businesses miss these little sales opportunities, they concentrate too much on new customers.
 Did you know you can make an additional 20% or more by routinely checking up on your existing customers and showing that you sincerely care for their business?
 Enlighten them on new products or let them know the benefits of referring another customer to you etc.

-- Scaling with your team: This is not applicable to every industry, however agencies, publications, healthcare, education sectors etc. can benefit from this practise.
-You can make use of freelancers and consultants upon a need basis.
-When you forecast quiet month(s) ahead, you are not obliged to commission work out leaving you with less outgoings from staffing.
+- Scaling with your team: This is not applicable to every industry, however agencies, publications, healthcare, education sectors etc. can benefit from this practice.
+You can make use of freelancers and consultants on a need basis.
+When you forecast quiet month(s) ahead, you are not obliged to commission work out leaving you with fewer outgoings from staffing.

 I hope these tips help you improve your revenue and grow your business as it has helped me grow my businesses over the years.